 While you make payments on your mortgage monthly, fortnightly or weekly, interest is calculated daily and is based on how much you have left to pay on your loan.
 By making more frequent payments, you’re decreasing the size of your loan more often, lowering the amount of interest charged.
 The difference might not seem very obvious in the short term but over the course of your loan, you could save thousands of dollars.

 The great thing about switching to fortnightly payments is that you shouldn’t feel a pinch.
 Your payments are exactly half the size of what they would be if you paid monthly, but you pay them twice as often.
 You also end up effectively making an extra payment in a year as there are 26 fortnights in a year.

-At the end of the day, it comes down to what works best for you and your family.
-In some cases, fortnightly payments are perfect because it might sync up with pay day, making budgeting easier, and reducing the chance you accidentally miss a payment due to insufficient funds being in the account.
+At the end of the day, it comes down to what works best for you.
+In some cases, fortnightly payments are perfect because it might sync up with payday, making budgeting easier, and reducing the chance you accidentally miss a payment due to insufficient funds being in the account.